Integrating Distributed Architectures in Highly Modular RL Libraries: Experiments

-We fix all hyperparameters to be equal to the experiments presented in \cite{schulman2017proximal}, the original work presenting PPO, and use the same policy network topologies.
+We validate our design choices by training a number of PPO-based agents on Atari 2600 games from the Arcade Learning Environment \cite{bellemare2013arcade}.
+We combine the agent with several architecture configurations including a Single-Threaded scheme and other schemes presented in Figure \ref{fig:scheme_options}.
+We refer to each scheme by the name of the original work that introduced it.
+We keep the number of collection and gradient Workers to 1, with the idea to test if training speed arises solely from decoupling operations.
+We measure training speed as the number of environment frames being processed, on average, in one second of clock time, or Frames-Per-Second (FPS).
+We fix all agent hyperparameters to be equal to the experiments presented in \cite{schulman2017proximal}, the original work presenting PPO, and use the same policy network topologies.
 We process the environment observations following \cite{mnih2015human} and train each architecture three times on each environment under consideration with randomly initialized policy weights every time.
-In \cite{schulman2017proximal} the authors used vectors of $8$ environments to collect multiple rollouts in parallel.
+In \cite{schulman2017proximal} the authors used vectorized environments of size 8 to collect multiple rollouts in parallel.
 We do the same and use a different seed for each environment.
-Results are presented in Figure \ref{fig.atari}.

-Our single-threaded Agents, and most of our other Agents, present training curves close to those from \cite{schulman2017proximal}.
-Notably, even withing the exact same computational budget, by moving from a completely sequential execution of operations (single-threaded) to a completely asynchronous one (async Rapid), we achieve a speed increase of over 25\% , from 447,34 FPS to 569,29 FPS.
-We also observe, for a few environment and Agent cases, deviations with respect to the reference training curves.
-Whether this depends on the environment itself, on the policy architecture or on the chosen hyperparameters or a combinations of all factors is unclear.
-In addition, our Agent using V-Trace, IMPALA / APEX, seems to perform better than RAPID in most environments, but not in all of them.
+Results are presented in Figure \ref{fig.atari}a.
+Our single-threaded agents, and most of our other agents, present training curves close to those from \cite{schulman2017proximal}.
+Notably, even within the exact same computational budget, by moving from a completely sequential execution of operations (single-threaded) to a completely asynchronous one (async Rapid), we achieve a speed increase of over 25\%, from 447,34 FPS to 569,29 FPS.